70154055-khizra/Automated-Semester-CGPA-Planner/README.md

 - Graphical User Interface (GUI).
 - Export reports to PDF or Excel.

-Author

-Developed as a C++ academic project for learning programming concepts and academic performance management.
+---

+License

+This project is developed for educational and learning purposes.